Chital: Australia

-The chital was the first species of deer introduced into Australia in the early 1800s by Dr. John Harris, surgeon to the New South Wales Corps, and he had about 400 of these animals on his property by 1813.
-These did not survive, and the primary range of the chital is now confined to a few cattle stations in North Queensland near Charters Towers and several feral herds on the NSW north and south coasts.
-While some of the stock originated from Sri Lanka (Ceylon), the Indian race likely is also represented.
+The chital was the first species of deer introduced into Australia in the early 1800s.
+While some of the stock originated from Sri Lanka, the Indian race likely is also represented.

-The United States
+United States

-In the 1860s, axis deer were introduced to the island of Molokai, Hawaii, as a gift from Hong Kong to King Kamehameha V. The deer were introduced to Lanai, another of the Hawaiian Islands, soon afterward and are now plentiful on both islands.
-The deer were introduced to Maui island in the 1950s to increase hunting opportunities.
-Because the deer have no natural predators on the Hawaiian islands, their population is growing 20 to 30% each year, causing serious damage to agriculture and natural areas.
+In the 1860s, chital were introduced to the island of Molokai, Hawaii, as a gift from Hong Kong to King Kamehameha V. By 2021, there were approximately 50,000 to 70,000 Axis deer on Molokai, as opposed to a human population of 7,500 people.
+During a drought that extended into 2021, hundreds of the deer died of starvation.

+Chital were introduced to Lanai island, and soon became plentiful on both islands.
+Chital were introduced to Maui island in the 1950s to increase hunting opportunities.
+Because the chital has no natural predators on the Hawaiian islands, the population had been growing 20 to 30% each year, causing serious damage to agriculture and natural areas.
+To help control the excess population on Maui, a company called Maui Nui was founded in 2017 to hunt the deer and sell venison.
+In 2022, the company took 9,526 deer and sold 450000 lbs of venison.
+The deer are harvested at night using infrared technology, accompanied by a USDA representative.

-Releasing them on the island of Hawaii was planned, as well, but this was abandoned after pressure from scientists over damage to landscapes caused by the deer on other islands.
-In 2012, deer were spotted on the island of Hawaii; wildlife officials believe people had flown the deer by helicopter and transported them by boat onto the island.
-In August 2012, a helicopter pilot pleaded guilty to transporting four axis deer from Maui to Hawaii.
-Hawaiian law now prohibits "the intentional possession or interisland transportation or release of wild or feral deer."
+Releasing them on the island of Hawaii was planned, but was abandoned after pressure from scientists over damage to landscapes caused by the chital on other islands.
+In 2012, chital were spotted on the island of Hawaii; wildlife officials think that people had flown them by helicopter and transported them by boat onto the island.
+In August 2012, a helicopter pilot pleaded guilty to transporting four chital from Maui to Hawaii.
+Hawaii law now prohibits "the intentional possession or interisland transportation or release of wild or feral deer."

-In 1932, axis deer were introduced to Texas.
-In 1988, self-sustaining herds were found in 27 counties, located in Central and South Texas.
-The deer are most populous on the Edwards Plateau, where the land is similar to that of India.
+In 1932, chital were introduced to Texas.
+In 1988, self-sustaining herds were present in 27 counties in Central and South Texas.
+The chital is most populous on the Edwards Plateau.